AdamMilen/elasticsearch-kind-cluster/README.md

 # Elasticsearch Assignment

-This project sets up an Elasticsearch cluster with monitoring, logging, and alerting using Kubernetes, ArgoCD, and Prometheus within a Nix shell environment.
+This project sets up an Elasticsearch cluster with monitoring, logging, and alerting using Kubernetes, ArgoCD, and Prometheus within a Nix shell ephermal environment.

 ---